kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 [go]:https://go.dev
 [lib]:https://pkg.go.dev/sigs.k8s.io/gateway-api@v0.6.2/conformance/utils/suite

+### Implementation mode

+The certification process runs against an implementation using a specific mode (e.g., `standard`, `enhanced`) that is defaulted to `standard`.
+The final report will contain such a mode in the modes field.
+Every certification report `modes` array contains only one element.
+Multiple reports can be merged into an omni-comprehensive one, as described [later](#multiple-reports-merge).

+### Implementation version

+Every report can specify multiple results, dependent on the tested version of the certifying implementation.
+Each certification run uses a specific version of the implementation, multiple certification processes can be merged as explained [later](#multiple-reports-merge).

 ### Gateway API version and channel

 The certification is related to a specific API version and a specific channel,